 Gdansk is particular boasts many modern dental clinics equipped with the latest dentistry technologies and dentists and staff that are highly qualified, experienced and speak English – read more

 Poland has miles upon miles of golden sandy coastline and some of the biggest sand dunes in Europe.
-That topped with hot summers, well above the average for Europe, makes Poland an ideal beach holiday destination.
+That topped with hot summers, well above the average for Europe, makes Poland an ideal destination for beach holidays.

-If you dream of a holidays on a beach, just imagine the over 700 km long golden strip that is the Polish seaside.
+If you dream of seaside breaks, just imagine the over 700 km long golden strip that is the Polish seaside.
 The northern border of Poland is the Baltic, and most of the coastline is a beach.
 July and August are the best months for sunbathing at the Polish seaside.

 Summertime sees the Polish seaside come to life and the most popular beach resorts attract many holidaymakers searching for sun and relaxation.
 Apart from the excellent beaches, holiday resorts on the Baltic Sea also boast historically captivating cities, great natural attractions, and a relaxed maritime climate.